-See Pipe Capacity for Natural Gas & Propane Gas charts on the following pages for required pipe size, based on overall length of pipe from the meter plus equivalent length of all fittings.
-Approximate sizing may be based on 1 cubic foot of natural gas per 1,000 Btu/Hr input, i.e., 3,000,000 Btu/Hr requires about 3,000 cubic feet per hour.
+See Pipe Capacity Charts for Natural Gas or Propane Gas on the following pages for required pipe size, based on overall length of pipe from the meter plus equivalent length of all fittings.
+Approximate sizing may be based on 1 cubic foot of natural gas per 1,000 Btu per hour input, i.e., 3,000,000 Btu/hr requires about 3,000 cubic feet per hour.